Entering the world of Machine Learning

 It supports multiple frameworks, including TensorFlow, Keras, scikit-learn, and XGBoost.
 And, it’s integrated with all Google services, including Google Cloud Speech and Google Photos.

-As for what Cloud ML can help you with: it helps with training, prediction, and data classification chiefly.
+As for what Cloud ML can help you with: it shines in training, prediction, and data classification .

 Room for improvement

 That said, Google Cloud Machine Learning Engine is in beta as of September 2018.
 Besides, all its frameworks are written in Python, which means you need to have some proficiency in data science to be able to use them.

 You’ll need to learn neural networks, advanced statistics, linear algebra, gradient descent, regression, and more.
 This is why this MLaaS provision from Google is mainly for data scientists, not beginners.